mihikjw/sealvm/README.md

 ### Code Guidelines
 - Lint with the provided clang-format configuration, clang-tidy is configured for VSCode
-- public functions should start with uppercase, private and protected with lowercase.
+- C++: public functions should start with uppercase, private and protected with lowercase.
 Should all be camelCase.